 Other long-lasting outcomes probably would not have occurred were it not for the outbreak — at least not on the same time scale or for the same reasons.

 This list of potential changes is inherently speculative, and the extent of many or most depends on the eventual duration and toll of the pandemic — variables we won’t know for sure until it’s officially behind us.
-Still, as we begin to think about how to pick up the pieces, we should be mindful that the future could look very different from the past.

 Ways COVID-19 Will Change Society & the Economy